The Turing Test

 Maybe we should focus on the more practical applications of limited AI (like Google Duplex), instead of the rather existential pursuit of a self-conscious machine that’s just as smart as us, or replicates how we think, feel and create.

 Want to learn more about the future of deep learning and AI in digital asset management and the creative industries?
-Download our free whitepaper here.
+Download our free guide here.